MiguelMorgado2/BASE-PROJECT-NPM-/README.md

     - Property Name: result
     - Type: waitForResult
-        - waitForResult is likely another type or enum defined elsewhere in your code.
+        - waitForResult is another type or enum defined above in our code.
         - It represents the status of some operation (e.g., PASS, FAIL, or similar outcomes).

 - replace?: string: